HuanLiu2022/multimodal-rag/README.md

 - **Archäologische Sammlung UZH** – German-language artifact collection
 - **The Metropolitan Museum of Art (The Met)** – English-language artifact collection

 The final UZH dataset contains 495 artifacts and 4,675 images.
-A subset of approximately 5,752 artifacts from The Met was used for the BLIP/BLIP2 experiments.
+The final MET dataset contains 5,727 artifacts and 8,428 images.

 ## Project Pipeline